Big Questions

 • Sociology: How do we know what is a social problem?

-• Social Work: What is the role of personal awareness when working with diverse individuals, groups, communities and cultures?
+• Social Work: What is the role of personal awareness when working with different individuals, groups, communities and cultures?

 • Women and Gender Studies: How do feminist ideas help us to understand the experiences and perspectives of others?